appcelerator-archive/amp/README.md

   $ amp stats --service -f
 ```

-* To display last 10 minutes of historic of the containers of service kafka with cpu, mem, io, net metrics and follow them:
+* To display last 10 minutes of historic of the containers of service nats with cpu, mem, io, net metrics and follow them:
 ```
-  $ amp stats --container --service-name=kafka --period=10m  -f
+  $ amp stats --container --service-name=nats --period=10m  -f
 ```

 * To display list of tasks with only cpu and mem metrics